Determine your objectives. Try to imagine how your donors would like to be recognized for their gifts, ask yourself these questions:

 In addition to you and your fundraising colleagues, your internal team may include representatives from facilities and marketing.
 Your external team members may include your architect, interior designer, and a specialist in donor recognition design.

-The donors should approve names and associated copy one last time before fabrication.
+The donors should approve names and associated copies one last time before fabrication.
 Use this donor contact opportunity to encourage donors to “give a little more to get to the next level”.

-Donor categories allow you to recognize varying giving amounts and encourages donors to reach for higher levels.
-We have found that five giving levels usually works best.
+Donor categories allow you to recognize varying giving amounts and encourage donors to reach for higher levels (you can also consider using a donor pyramid to visualize the levels).
+We have found that five-giving levels usually work best.

 A donor wall should be able to accommodate at least five years of growth before it needs to be renovated.
 Growth can be determined by looking at past performance.
 Note that the new donor recognition system or wall is likely to increase the rate of growth.
 Updating the donor names should be easy and economical.
 Updating larger groups of names on a regular basis, (quarterly, annually, etc.) is less costly than updating one or two donor names at a time.